winterland1989/Action.js/README.md

 .next ...
 ```

-It's a design choice that Action.js don't catch errors by default, it will make you pure code faster, and make your errors explicitly, use safe instead of safeRaw is also highly recommended, MAKE YOUR ERRORS MORE MEANINGFUL!
+It's a design choice that Action.js don't catch errors by default, it will make you pure code faster, and make your errors explicit, use safe instead of safeRaw is also highly recommended, MAKE YOUR ERRORS MORE MEANINGFUL!

-The price is we can't catch you error instead of yourself and provide long-stack-trace, hopefully this design choice can help you write better error handling code rather than bite you.
+The price is we can't catch your error instead of yourself and provide long-stack-trace, hopefully this design choice can help you write better error handling code rather than bite you.

-Notice that if you don't guard errors before go, and error happened, then go will throw it, this behavior may useful or not, there's another function to fire a action but also can capture error:
+Notice that if you don't guard errors before go, and error happened, then go will throw it, this behavior may make sense or not, there's another function to fire a action but also can capture error, it's sort of:

     Action.prototype._go :: ( cb :: (Error | data) -> a ) -> b